Anandhu09/Stackruit_Blog/README.md

-Feel free to ask any questions you have about this project @ anandhu.vikraman007@gmail.com !
+Feel free to ask any questions if you have any doubts about this project @ anandhu.vikraman007@gmail.com !
 EOF